apsket/machine-control-panel/README.md

 # Machine Control Panel

-Summary: Full-stack application with web-based dashboard for monitoring and control of motor speed, valve, and ambient temperature sensor (fetched from OpenWeatherMap API) in real time.
+Full-stack application with web-based dashboard for monitoring and control of motor speed, valve, and ambient temperature sensor (fetched from OpenWeatherMap API) in real time.
 Built with React on the frontend and communicates with a backend API for hardware control.

 The code in this branch `feature/transition-gradual` simulates some characteristics of physical systems such as a finite rate of change of motor speed and a non-null time interval to toggle the valve state.
 This was implemented in the backend with the use of asynchronous tasks through the `asycio` Python.
 For a simpler version of the project where values are updated immediately after changes are requested refer to the `feature/transition-immediate` branch of the present repository.